sPappalard/SwishAI/README.md

 # 🏀 SwishAI - Basketball Shot Analysis & Tracking

-SwishAI is a state-of-the-art Computer Vision application designed to analyze basketball shots from video footage automatically.
+SwishAI is a Computer Vision application designed to analyze basketball shots from video footage automatically.
 Powered by YOLOv11 and a modern React + FastAPI stack, it tracks players, basketballs, and hoops in real-time, calculating shooting percentage and visualizing successful shots with dynamic overlays.

 ---